koozie/Code-Kata/kata_potter/Kata.md

 Kata Potter
 ==========

+Presented at Austin.rb meeting held on 21 FEB 2012 at CoSpace offices in North Austin.

 Found at [CodingDojo](http://codingdojo.org/cgi-bin/wiki.pl?KataPotter)

 Once upon a time there was a series of 5 books about a very English hero